 Law students who have completed at least two years of law school may appear in court pursuant to Colorado Rule of Civil Procedure 205.7.
 A student must file a certification that they have completed two years of law school and is of good moral character.
-To file this certification, print the form, complete the first two sections, and bring the form to the Dean's Suite, and deposit it in the drop box labeled "FORMS", outside office 326H OR email the form to email@example.com.
+To file this certification, print the form, complete the first two sections, and email the form to firstname.lastname@example.org.
 The Registrar will then complete and submit the form.

 The student must also provide the name of the supervising attorney and an anticipated graduation date.
 Work must be performed for an attorney in the public sector, i.e., the Public Defender's Office or District Attorney's Office; or on behalf of a non profit legal services organization where poor or legally underserved persons receives legal advice.